 Ah, special thanks to Dr Roshan Radhakrishnan for beating me to it – with his post about the book.

 My heart is full today!
-I am humbled to have the privilege of putting this book together and thank the Write Tribe.
+I am humbled to have the privilege of putting this book together.
 I hope this is the first of many!